germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

       supervisor(Bank.Transfer.Supervisor, []),
       worker(Bank.Loan.Processor, [])
     ]
-  end

     opts = [strategy: :one_for_one, name: Bank.Supervisor]
     Supervisor.start_link(children, opts)
   end
+end
 {% endhighlight %}

-We use two convenience functions defined in `Supervisor.Spec`, [`supervisor/3`][supervisor/3] and [`worker/3`][worker/3].
 Note that a supervisor can supervise both workers _and_ supervisors.
+To do this, we use two convenience functions defined in `Supervisor.Spec`, [`supervisor/3`][supervisor/3] and [`worker/3`][worker/3].
-In this way, we can build complex supervision trees where each part of our application is monitored by a process that can handle failures.
+Since supervisors can supervise other supervisors, OTP allows us to build complex supervision trees where each part of our application is monitored by a process that can handle failures.

 Finally, we set the options with a `:one_for_one` strategy and call the [`Supervisor.start_link/2`][start_link/2] function passing the children and the options.